theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

 # 8.1.0

+**[Agent]**

-1. **[Agent]** A particular agent token can only be used by one agent now.
+A particular agent token can only be used by one agent now.
 If you have multiple agents using same token, only the first one can connect to server, and others will be rejected.
 To fix this, open detail page of each rejected agent and copy the newly generated token to agent side

+**[RESTful api]**

-2. **[RESTful api]** The endpoint path to list agents in agent token resource has been changed from `/agents` to `/agent`
+1. The endpoint path to list agents in agent token resource has been changed from `/agents` to `/agent`
-3. **[RESTful api]** The endpoint to create agent token now do not require any request body.
+1. The endpoint to create agent token now do not require any request body.
 It will generate new token value at OneDev side

 # 8.0.7